Related Courses

 Ethnographic Data Visualization (formerly Data Visualization/Cultural Facts)

 As the world becomes datafied (measured, classified, digitized, sold, amassed as data), what kinds of facts do data visualizations signify?
 And how could they be used in anthropological analysis and expression?
 We seek to apply data vis. to anthropology's mission to make intelligible the complexities of social relationships, forces, and scales in ethnographic settings.
 We also track facts that resist being datafied or even visualized.
 In journalism, data viz has become a medium in its own right as it tackles critical issues such as global warming and inequality.
 Let's pick up the tools of data viz and find out how we can do anthropology with them.
-Offered: fall 2022
+Offered: fall 2022, spring 2024.

 Instructor: Jeffrey Himpele